 Getting involved in the UNC App Lab

-Students interested in learning how to build web and mobile apps are welcome to participate in the App Lab virtually via Zoom.
-You can view the full schedule to see when the meeting will be active.
+Students interested in learning how to build web and mobile apps are welcome to participate in the App Lab at Sitterson Hall, room 027.
+You can view the full schedule to see when the lab will be open.
 We’re a friendly bunch, so please drop in and say hi.

 You are welcome to come to the lab with an app, whether it’s just an idea or you’re currently developing it.
 If you have an idea for an app and want to find other people to work on it with you, come by the App Lab and tell us about it.
 We can help you with it, and we can also post it to a Trello board where we keep project ideas.

 The Trello board also has information about active projects, which you are welcome to join.
 This semester (spring 2021), we have 3 active projects:

 - A web app programmed in Clojure called Clem: the Clojure Error Mediator.
 It’s intended to help make Clojure error messages easier to understand.
 (Project board)